taguchi-ch/freebsd-ports-xorg-raspberrypi/README.md

     # cp -rf * /usr/ports/graphics/libGL

 (5) security/libgcrypt

-security/libgcrypt has a building issue, and it will fix to apply Rui Paulo's patch(ports/181365).
+security/libgcrypt has a building issue on ARM, and it will fix to apply Rui Paulo's patch(ports/181365).

     # cd ../../security/libgcrypt